The International Association

 1. What’s your story?
 How did you get into all these languages?

-I started French and English at Elementary Schools, both in a public school and on private courses.
-I Started German when I was at the University (Medicine – 1983-88), at Goethe Institute.
-Back then, it was the old German Orthography.
-I learned Russian basics (Russian alphabet + basic self-presentation) at about 1988.
-For that I used a book + cassettes course “Русский язык для всех” “Russian Language for all” – I bought it in a low-cost Russian subsidised bookstore.
+I started French and English in Elementary Schools, both in a public school and on private courses.
+I Started German at Goethe Institute when I was at the University (Medicine – 1983-88) Back then, it was the old German Orthography.
+Likewise, I learned Russian basics (Russian alphabet + basic self-presentation) in 1988/89.
+For that, I used a book + K7tapes ([“Русский язык для всех”, “Russian Language for all”)–I bought in a low-cost Russian-subsidised bookshop.
+Since 2020, I have been exploring that fascinating Language with an Autonomous linguist teacher.
+I intend to go for Russian TORFL soon.

-I learned Spanish at a later time (started in 2008) because I believe it might grow important due to the “promise” of MERCOSUL.
-Brazil is still not the Leader of South America as I had expected, but I got the taste of it.
-I restarted it at 2010 when I started my efforts to certificate my language proficiencies.
-Since then, I have been making a personal effort to certificate languages on minimal B2 level (I have already certified C2 standard in English, C1 in French and Spanish, and B2 in German).
-I am still carrying efforts on the German Course at Goethe.
-As of 2020, I will have finished the C2-3 level at Goethe (The course reaches C2-4), And I intend to Certify at least C1 CEFR as soon as the COVID-19 epidemic allows.
-As I needed at least C1 English certification to start the MSc Evidence-Based Healthcare I finished (2018) at UCL London <https://www.ucl.ac.uk/ >, that was my first C2 certification.
+I later started learning Spanish (2008) because I believed it might grow important due to the “promise” of MERCOSUL.
+Brazil is still not the Leader of South America as I had expected, but I got the taste of it and still go on with Laboratory medical Spanish training in specialised Spanish AEFA and SEQC Laboratory Personnel Organisations, as I believe in continuous education.
+I restarted it in 2010 and currently restarting my efforts to certificate Spanish beyond C2 CEFR certification.
+Since then, I have been making a personal effort to certificate languages on a minimal B2 CEFR level.
+I have already certified C2 standard in English, C1 in French (Going on Education at the Alliance Française au Brésil) and Spanish (going on education at Cervantes Institute), I am still carrying efforts on the German Course at Goethe-Institut and waiting for their return to international activities to try C1 CEFR certification.
+As of 2020, I have finished the C2-3 level at Goethe, then carried on two semesters of special C2 Medical Sciences courses (Though the official course stops at the C2-4 level), as I acknowledge that for Portuguese-speaking citizens, that is a complex language.
+And I intend to upgrade my certification from B2 to at least C1 CEFR as soon as the COVID-19 epidemic allows their return to activity.
+As I needed at least C1 English certification to start the M.Sc.
+Evidence-Based Healthcare I finished (2018) at UCL London <https://www.ucl.ac.uk/ >, that was my first C2 certification.

 2. Which language(s) do you wish you could spend more time practising?

-I try to give practical use to all my language:
+I try to give practical use to all my languages.

 I answer the CDC monthly parasitology cases <https://www.cdc.gov/dpdx/monthlycasestudies/2020/index.html>, and I carry on Continuous Medical Education at two Spanish Clinical Chemistry organisations, the AEFA <http://www.aefa.es/ > and SEQC. <http://seqc.es/>.
-I intend to go on with a similar medical education program on Medical Dutch at <https://www.ntvg.nl/about-ntvg>.
-And I love to watch movies at Netflix® movies, always switching different audio/subtitling combinations.
+I regularly read Medical Dutch studies at <https://www.ntvg.nl/about-ntvg>.
+And I love to watch movies at Netflix® movies (always switching different audio/subtitling combinations), and do Karaoke on Spotify as playful means of learning

 3. What are some languages you’d like to learn in the future?

-Functional NMR studies evidenced language learning as a potent brain activator, so I wish I can keep learning all my life.
+Functional NMR studies reveal language learning is a potent brain activator, so I wish I could keep learning all my life!
+Also, psychological studies evidence the more language as you learn, the easier it gets – and then again, multilingual people have an enhanced ability of empathy and grasping world phenomena.
 I would be glad to acquire any further language.
-In particular, Scandinavian languages such as Danish and Norwegian tongues appeal to me.
-And Baltic languages – Some enterprises that offer Computer-Assisted Translation (CAT) are Czech, so that might be a strategic language to learn.
-Perhaps Chinese and/or Japanese when I get retired, in about four to five years.
+In particular, Scandinavian languages appeal to me.
+As for Baltic languages, – some enterprises that offer Computer-Assisted Translation (CAT) software are Czech and Russian, and the KLTC translation Congress is a classic.
+Therefore, those might be strategic languages to learn.
+Perhaps Chinese and Japanese eventually, because I enjoy the Chinese Classics and am fond of Zen- (Chan-) Buddhism.

 4. So let’s be honest, what’s the sexiest language?